 That was not to be, as we were running late and the whole first day of activities was waiting.
 We were shuttled by the boat’s launch to our first attraction: the ‘surprising’ cave.
-The really ‘surprising’ thing was that, of the hundreds of visitors to Ha Long on that day, they all seemed to arrive at the cave simultaneously.
+The really ‘surprising’ thing was that, of the hundreds of visitors on the Halong bay cruise that day, they all seemed to arrive at the cave simultaneously.
 While somewhat interesting and really quite impressive, the cave couldn’t stand up to the grandeur of Phong Nha and we found ourselves annoyed and frustrated to be pushed and shoved around by a throng of wide-eyed visitors.
 Our guide was entertaining and had some fun insights, but we were happy to escape back onto the launch.

 Next stop was “Three Peach Beach” for swimming or exploring.
 Having surveyed the high level of pollution in the water – this is very close to one of the main overnight mooring points in the bay – we elected to make the steep climb up the hillside to take in a commanding view of the bay.
 It really is breathtakingly beautiful, a 360-degree panorama of karst limestone mountains fading far into the distance.
 Sadly there was only enough time for a quick photo op before heading back down the hill to return to our launch (there’s a schedule to keep, here!).